AI MEDICINE SCANNER

-How AI Medicine Scanning Works — Add Medicines from a Photo
+How AI Medicine Scanning Works — Add a Medicine from a Photo

-Adding medicines to a tracking app should be quick.
+Adding medicines to an app should be quick.
 In practice, most apps make it tedious: you type the medicine name, search a database, pick the right match, then manually fill in the dosage, form, expiry date, and quantity.
-For a cabinet with 15–20 items, that is half an hour of data entry before you even start managing anything.
+For a home medicine cabinet with 15–20 items, that is half an hour of data entry before you even start managing anything.

-What if you could just point your phone at the medicine box and let the app figure it out?
+What if you could simply point your phone at the medicine box and let the app work it out?

 That is exactly what AI medicine scanning does — and mojApteczka is the only home medicine cabinet app that offers it.